Evolutionary Architecture: 2. Humans Love Symmetry

 (Ann Sussman in Cognitive Architecture, page 118/193)

 Figure 2.5.
-Two Corinthian capitals.
-They are almost perfectly symmetrical along multiple axes and contain symmetrical ornaments, mostly in the shape of foliage.
+Corinthian capitals — almost perfectly symmetrical along multiple axes and containing symmetrical ornaments mostly in the shape of foliage.

 Figure 2.6.
-Symmetrical ornaments in the Forbidden City in Beijing, China.
+Symmetrical ornaments in the Forbidden City, in Beijing.

 ‘They also hypothesize why the preference prevails: “One possibility is that the adaptive value of detecting symmetry in potential mates generalizes to other objects” (ibid: 16).
 Perhaps because we like looking at faces and have evolved to take in and emotionally read them quickly, we also favor the main facial attribute, bilateral symmetry, in things we make and place around us.
 Faces ground and orient us in a random world from infancy onward.
 One might hypothesize there is a certain efficiency and predictability to designing buildings that reflect this arrangement not only because we are predisposed to take the form in, but because such new constructions may more likely reassure us, too.’